trothr/blog/truth.cowboy/2020/20200617-how-i-met-your-mother.md

 This is our life as Christians: pursue Christ, pursue righteousness, pursue God's glory.
 (I Cor 10:31) While we must not exclude those who don't know Christ from our lives, we *must* align with Believers in things as intimate as our core circle.
+Someone you date (or court) is a potential life partner.
+Find someone righteous.
+BE someone righteous.

 Guys, you'll be very interested in this: